UofOalexfort/Project-3/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-# We practiced the follow skills within this project:
+## We practiced the follow skills within this project:

--Practice creating and using code modules
+- Practice creating and using code modules

--Practice refactoring using modern JavaScript syntax
+- Practice refactoring using modern JavaScript syntax

--Practice using Fastify with the GET verb, routes, and query parameters
+- Practice using Fastify with the GET verb, routes, and query parameters

--Practice loading a file to be used as a web page
+- Practice loading a file to be used as a web page

 -----------------------------------------------------------------------------------------------------------------------------------------------------------